 "Last year, my grandson grew a trough of mixed salad leaves.
 He enjoyed selecting which colours he wanted to go in his sandwiches and would then eat them, though he's not fond of lettuce.
-This summer will more of the same, plus an outdoor cucumber plant, which will be something I've never tried growing before so old and young will be learning together."
+This summer will be more of the same, plus an outdoor cucumber plant, which will be something I've never tried growing before - so old and young will be learning together!"

 "We plant sunflowers and runner beans with our grandson, and have the added plus of seeing how tall the flowers will reach.
 The fact that the beans grow quickly and he can eat them (he eats them raw as a snack!) is all it needs to get him into the garden to check on their progress."